Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

 :kword:`PPT2`
   Prepare stochastic CASPT2 in pseudo-canonical orbitals.
-  This keyword will cause a transformation of the output RasOrb to pseudo-canonical orbitals, equivalent to outo = canonical.
+  This keyword will cause a transformation of the output :file:`RasOrb` to pseudo-canonical orbitals, equivalent to ``OUTO = canonical``.

   The performance of FCIQMC depends significantly on the orbital basis.
 In the pseudo-canonical basis, sampling the contraction of the (diagonal) Fock matrix with the 7-index 4RDM is cheaper than in non-canonical orbitals; however, converging FCIQMC may take a (very) high number of walkers.
-  Sampling in a non-diagonal basis is highly recommended, refer to the NDPT keyword for more information.
+  Sampling in a non-diagonal basis is highly recommended, refer to the :kword:`NDPT` keyword for more information.

   .. xmldoc:: <KEYWORD MODULE="RASSCF" NAME="PPT2" LEVEL="ADVANCED" APPEAR="FCIQMC-CASPT2" KIND="SINGLE">
               %%Keyword: PPT2 <ADVANCED>
               <HELP>
-              Prepare the active-active block of the generalised Fock matrix and a corresponding FCIDUMP for CASPT2 in the pseudo-canonical basis.
+              Prepare the active-active block of the generalized Fock matrix and a corresponding FCIDUMP for CASPT2 in the pseudo-canonical basis.
               </HELP>